TABLE OF CONTENTS

 Does Plume provide letters of support for gender-affirming surgery?

-We do!
-Plume provides medical provider letters for both Plume members and non-members.
+Yes.
+Plume provides medical support letters.
 If you are a Plume member, these letters are included in your membership.
 If you are not a member, you can pay a one-time fee of $150 for an appointment with one of Plume’s medical providers.
 Letter requirements vary from surgeon to surgeon and state to state, so please ensure you have a surgeon selected and get the letter requirements from them before you request a letter.

 Unfortunately, we do not provide letters from behavioral health professionals (e.g. therapist letters) at this time and can only offer letters from a medical provider.